 Saffron Tea Recipe:

-12 strings of Saffron or Krokos Kozanis
+3 cups of water12 strings of Saffron or Krokos Kozanis

 plus the tea of your choice